 - Media images showing the ideal female body as thin

 Many teenage girls of average weight think they are overweight and are not satisfied with their bodies.
 Having extreme weight concerns -- and acting on those concerns -- can harm girls' social, physical, and emotional growth.
 Actions such as skipping meals or taking diet pills can lead to poor nutrition and difficulty learning.
 For some, extreme efforts to lose weight can lead to eating disorders such as anorexia or bulimia.
 For others, the pressure to be thin can actually lead to binge eating disorder: overeating that is followed by extreme guilt.
 What's more, girls are more likely to further risk their health by trying to lose weight in unhealthy ways, such as by smoking or taking diet pills.

 While not as common, boys are also at risk of developing unhealthy eating habits and eating disorders.
 Body image becomes an important issue for teenage boys as they struggle with body changes and pay more attention to media images of the "ideal" muscular male.

 Tips for Parents Concerned About Body Image

 Your children pay attention to what you say and do about your own body image -- even if it doesn't seem like it sometimes.
 If you are always complaining about your weight or feel pressure to change your body shape, your children may learn that these are important concerns.
 If you are attracted to new "miracle" diets, they may learn that restrictive dieting is better than making healthy lifestyle choices.
-If you tell your daughter that she would be prettier if she lost weight, she will learn that the goals of weight loss are to be attractive and accepted by others.
+If you tell your daughter that they would be prettier if they lost weight, they will learn that the goals of weight loss are to be attractive and accepted by others.

 Parents are role models and should try to follow the healthy eating and physical activity patterns that you would like your children to follow -- for your health and theirs.
 Extreme weight concerns and eating disorders, as well as obesity, are hard to treat.
 Yet you can play an important role in preventing these problems for your children.